threebytesfull/matrix-pi/README.md

     # scroll message on two unsorted boards
     the_matrix_scrolltext -a 0x34,0x30 'custom order'

+If your board is on an I2C bus other than the default bus number 1, you can specify that on the command line:

+    # scroll message on one or more TheMatrix boards on bus 2:
+    the_matrix_scrolltext -b 2 Hello on bus two...

 ## Web Interface - [the_matrix_web](./the_matrix/web.py)

 This is a very basic web interface for controlling TheMatrix.
 It runs on the